National Parks

 Matthew Flinders spent a few days here back in 1802 and its easy to see why - stop for a moment to take in its breathtaking beauty or stay a little longer at the Lucky Bay campsite that comes complete with solar hot showers.
 Just imagine waking up to crystal clear water, snow white sand and a kangaroo for company.

-Entry fees can be paid at the park and the Ranger will collect camping fees from you direct.
+Entry fees can be paid at the park's entrance and the Ranger will collect camping fees from you direct.
 You can camp at either Lucky Bay or Cape Le Grand Beach.
 Facilities include tank water, septic toilets, solar heated showers, camp kitchens and barbecues.
-No power.
-Sites $12.50 per site (1-2 adults), $5.50 each additional adult and $2 per child.
+No power/No shops/No fuel.
+No bookings for camping, it's 1st in 1st served.

 Walks:

-Coastal Track-15 km one way.
+Coastal Track - 20 km one way.
 The track runs from Cape Le Grand Beach via Hellfire Bay to Rossiter Bay, and features excellent coastal views.
 Always carry drinking water with you.

 STOKES NATIONAL PARK